sesounit/Kakapo/README.md

     <img src = "readme-media/logo.png">
 </p>

-# Kakapo Red
+# Kakapo
-Discord bot for the SESO discord, use only in development.
+Discord bot for the SESO discord

-## Disclaimer
-Use Kakapo red only for development.
-Push all commits to this branch only.

 ## Features
 - Posts to the subreddit r/FindaUnit